ARMkiyas/Progress-of-Student-App/README.md

 <h2>Introduction</h2>

-<p>The "Progress-of-Student" app is a web-based application built using Node.js and Parsel.
+<p>The "Progress-of-Student" app is a web-based application.
 It aims to simplify the process of generating progress reports for students in a school setting.
 The app provides an intuitive interface for teachers to input student data and generate comprehensive reports that highlight their academic progress, attendance, behavior, and any additional notes.</p>

 <h2>Installation</h2>